 Bleomycin is often used as a first-line chemotherapy drug for treating Hodgkin's lymphoma.
 It is typically used in the ABVD or BEACOPP drug regimens.

-Though the exact mechanism of action isn't fully understood, it is hypothesized that this drug chelates metal ions, leading to a pseudoenzyme which converts oxygen to superoxide and hydroxide free radicals.
+Though the exact mechanism of action isn't fully understood, it is hypothesized that this drug chelates metal ions, leading to a pseudoenzyme which converts oxygen to superoxide and hydroxyl free radicals.
 These then go on to cleave DNA.

 The free radicals caused by Bleomycin induce DNA strand breaks.
 It is also hypothesized that another mechanism of Bleomycin action is that it binds at specific sites on DNA strands and causes incision.